We’ve pulled together a bumper list of positive and practical activities to enjoy at home over the coming months.

 22. Garden (indoors)

 Though it’s not the best weather for gardens right now, you can start your own garden in the kitchen.
 Buy some pot plants, or use cuttings, to get your terrarium up and running.
+If you feeling brave, it’s the best time to start getting the garden prepped for spring.

 23. Do admin